Brief History of Kappa Mu Epsilon

 The following newspaper account was given on the transformation of the Mathematics Club at Tahlequah into Kappa Mu Epsilon:

 Dr. Wyant had carried on an extensive correspondence with faculty members at other colleges in regard to the founding of a national honor society such as this.
 Among those with whom she corresponded were Dr. Ira S. Condit, of Iowa State Teachers College, Cedar Falls, and Dr. J.A.G.
 Shirk of Kansas State Teachers College, Pittsburg.
 Dr. Condit participated in the preliminary negotiations for the founding of the society and indicated such interest that he was elected the first Vice-President.
-The enthusiasm for this organization spread on his own campus with the result that the second chapter of Kappa Mu Epsilon, Iowa Alpha, was installed at Iowa State Teachers College, Cedar Falls on May 27, 1931.
-Kansas Alpha, the third chapter, was installed on January 30, 1932, at Kansas State Teachers College, Pittsburg.
-Next was Missouri Alpha, at Southwest Missouri State College in Springfield on May 20, 1932.
+The enthusiasm for this organization spread on his own campus with the result that the second chapter of Kappa Mu Epsilon, Iowa Alpha, was installed at Iowa State Teachers College (now University of Northern Iowa), Cedar Falls on May 27, 1931.
+Kansas Alpha, the third chapter, was installed on January 30, 1932, at Kansas State Teachers College (now Pittsburg State University), Pittsburg.
+Next was Missouri Alpha, at Southwest Missouri State College (now Missouri State University) in Springfield on May 20, 1932.

 During the development of Kappa Mu Epsilon at Tahlequah, the Mississippi State College for Women and the Mississippi State College were progressing with their plans for inaugurating a mathematical society.
 Officers of Kappa Mu Epsilon urged the groups to give up their contemplated organization and become affiliated with Kappa Mu Epsilon, whose organization was already completed.
 They agreed to unite; Mississippi Alpha, Mississippi State College for Women, Columbus, was installed May 30, 1932, and Mississippi Beta, Mississippi State College, was installed December 14, 1932.
 This brought the membership to six chapters by the end of 1932.

 Much of the early success of Kappa Mu Epsilon is attributed to the dynamic and inspiring leadership of Dr. J.A.G.
-Shirk.
+Shirk of KS Alpha (Pittsburg State University).
 He succeeded Dr. Wyant as National President in 1935 and served in that capacity until 1939.
 "The Early Years of Kappa Mu Epsilon," an article which appeared in the Spring 1942 issue of The Pentagon, was written by Dr. Shirk.
-Dr. Ira S. Condit, University of Northern Iowa, and Miss E. Marie Hove, Nebraska State Teachers College, also helped guide the organization through its formative years.
+Dr. Ira S. Condit, University of Northern Iowa, and Miss E. Marie Hove, Nebraska State Teachers College (now the University of Nebraska at Kearney), also helped guide the organization through its formative years.
 Dr. Condit assisted with formulating the policies of the society and setting up the first conventions; Miss Hove served as National Historian from 1933 to 1937 and National Secretary from 1937 to 1955.

-All national officers of Kappa Mu Epsilon are listed later in this booklet.
+All national officers of Kappa Mu Epsilon are listed in the KME History and Information booklet.
 All of them have played important roles in helping the society to grow.
-Since the first chapter was installed in 1931 with twenty-four members, the organization has grown to a membership of 80,980 as of March 25, 2013.
+Since the first chapter was installed in 1931 with twenty-four members, the organization has grown to a membership over 88,000 as of 2018.
 As Dr. J.A.G.
 Shirk has aptly said in the article cited above, "History renders the ultimate verdict as to the value of any movement, and the growth and the influence of Kappa Mu Epsilon...give a portent of its greater contributions in the decades yet to come."
-There have been exactly 192 chapters in the society, and there are currently 154 active and 38 inactive chapters of Kappa Mu Epsilon.
-The society has experienced consistent growth in recent years, including 56 new chapters since 1991, 31 in the current millennium, and four in the current biennium.
-Our newest chapter, Rhode Island Beta at Bryant University in Smithfield, RI, was installed on April 3, 2013, just one week before the national convention.
+There have been 205 chapters in the society, and there are currently 160 active and 45 inactive chapters of Kappa Mu Epsilon.
+The society has experienced consistent growth in recent years, including 13 new chapters since 2014.

 Official business of Kappa Mu Epsilon is transacted at the national conventions by delegates elected by each chapter and by members of the National Council.
 Until 1979 the National Council consisted of the National President, National Vice-President, National Secretary, National Treasurer, National Historian, and the immediate Past President.
-Following the election at the 23rd Biennial Convention, the Council has been composed of the National President, National President-Elect, National Secretary, National Treasurer, and National Historian.
+Following the election at the 23rd Biennial Convention, the Council was composed of the National President, National President-Elect, National Secretary, National Treasurer, and National Historian.
+More recently the National Webmaster has been added to the National Council.

-The convention is held in the spring every two years during odd numbered years for the purpose of electing officers, voting on motions to amend the constitution or by-laws, voting on motions relating to establishment of new chapters, and deciding matters concerning the society.
+The convention is typically held in the spring every two years during odd numbered years for the purpose of electing officers, voting on motions to amend the constitution or by-laws, and deciding matters concerning the society.
 Another significant feature of the convention is the presentation of student papers.
 Student interest and involvement in this manner furnishes evidence that Kappa Mu Epsilon is fulfilling its five-fold objectives which are:

-- to further the interests of mathematics in those schools which place their primary emphasis on the undergraduate programs;
+- to further the interests of mathematics in colleges and universities that place their primary emphasis on undergraduate programs;

-- to help the undergraduate realize the important role that mathematics has played in the development of the western civilization;
+- to help undergraduate students realize the important role that mathematics contributes to the development of civilization;

-- to develop an appreciation of the power and beauty possessed by mathematics, due, mainly, to its demand for logical and rigorous modes of thought;
+- to develop an appreciation of the power and beauty possessed by mathematics by virtue of its demand for logical and rigorous modes of thought;

 - to provide a society for the recognition of outstanding achievement in the study of mathematics at the undergraduate level;

-- to disseminate the knowledge of mathematics and to familiarize the members with the advances being made in mathematics.
+- to disseminate the knowledge of mathematics and familiarize its members with current progress in this important area of human interest.

 At a meeting in 1947, the National Council voted to have the initiation ritual revised, since the old ritual did not express the depth of purpose that many members felt it should.
 Dr. C.V.
 Newsom, who was then at Oberlin College in Ohio, was asked to prepare a draft of a revised ritual for the consideration of the Council.
 Using the draft prepared by Dr. Newsom, the ritual was revised in 1948.
 The initiation and installation ceremonies were further revised in February 1970.
 The constitution of Kappa Mu Epsilon has likewise undergone a number of revisions to have it conform to the needs of the Society.
 The most recent revisions were approved at the 38th Biennial Convention in April, 2011 at Harris-Stowe State University in St. Louis, MO.